kentwdev/Blochain--Java-Library/README.md

 Vermos Lib is a blockchain library providing a relatively consistent API that allows you to manage your wallets and sign transactions in BTC, ETH and EOS chains simultaneously.
 Vermos Lib introduces the concept of 'identity', you can use the same mnemonic to manage wallets on the three chains.

+## Credits and more info
+Thanks bitcoinj, CoreBitcoin and others library.

 ## Installation

 Step 1.
 Add the JitPack repository to your build file